-During a recent tasting at his self titled estate, “Châteauneuf-du-Pott” high in the woods of Mt.
+During a recent tasting at his self titled estate, Châteauneuf-du-Pott high in the woods of Mt.
 Veeder on a gloomy early Spring day we sampled three of his current releases.
 One walks into Aaron’s house and quickly spies the stack of thick Oxford Dictionaries.
 No he is not a dictionary salesman in his spare time but rather is a “scholar” of the dictionary and maintains a keen interest in the English language.
 The names of the wines all have historical relevance and there are some rather in depth stories behind the names.

 Nearly all of the wines Pott creates are premium Cabernet Sauvignon from various locations within the Napa Valley; one Cabernet Franc is also released each year.

 The 2007 Cabernet Franc is from a 1/2 acre block on rolling hills in Coombsville near Mt.
 George.
 This wine came about because of a lunch in Paris.
-Aaron was eating lunch with a friend drinking some exquisite Cabernet Franc.
+Aaron was eating lunch with a friend while drinking an exquisite bottle of Cabernet Franc.
 He bet his friend that he could make a Napa Valley Cabernet Franc in the style of Loire Valley while his friend said he would fail and the wine would be more Bordeaux in style.
 The short story is that Aaron failed at this attempt and had to pay up after creating the wine!
 The end result is a Cabernet Franc that is more Bordeaux in style.

 Cabernet Franc can be very aromatic and as this wine opens the bouquet reveals an amazing complexity of aromas.
 It shows pleasing floral and herbal aromas with just a touch of earthiness – rather than having a spicy component as some Cabernet Francs have in the nose.
 This wine is rounded and elegant on the palate with good acid balance.
 It is not a dense overripe Cabernet Franc – in part attributed to the vineyard management and harvest decisions.

-The 2007 St. Ralph the Liar is 100% Howell Mountain fruit – all Cabernet Sauvignon with just a touch of Cabernet Franc.
+The 2007 Pott Wine St. Ralph the Liar is 100% Howell Mountain fruit – almost all Cabernet Sauvignon with just a touch of Cabernet Franc.
 Dark fruit shows on the bouquet – blackberry and black currant.
 The mid palate is rich yet rounded and completed by broad but balanced tannins.
 This is a classic mountain Napa Cabernet Sauvignon yet without those classic big tannins that Howell Mountain wines are known for.